 Bridges for electric guitars can be divided into two main groups, "vibrato" and "non-vibrato" (also called hard-tail).
 Vibrato bridges have an arm (called the vibrato or whammy bar that extends from below the string anchoring point.
-It acts as a lever that the player can push or pull to change the strings tension and, as a result, the pitch.
-This means that this type of bridge produces a vibrato rather than what some call to be tremolo, but the term 'tremolo' is deeply entrenched in popular usage and some use the word tremolo over vibrato.
-Non-vibrato bridges supply an anchoring point for the strings but provide no active control over string tension or pitch.
+It acts as a lever that the player can push or pull to change the tension of the strings and, as a result, the pitch.
+This means that this type of bridge produces a vibrato rather than what some call to be tremolo, but the term 'tremolo' is deeply entrenched in popular usage and some use the word tremolo over vibrato. non-vibrato bridges supply an anchoring point for the strings but provide no active control over string tension or pitch.
 A small group of tremolo bridges has an extended tail (also called longtail).
 These guitars have more reverb in their sound, because of the string resonance behind the bridge.

-All bridges have advantages, depending on the playing style, but, in general, a non-tremolo bridge is thought to provide better tuning stability and a solid contact between the guitar body and the strings.
+All bridges have advantages, depending on the playing style, but, in general, a non-tremolo bridge is thought to provide better tuning stability and solid contact between the guitar body and the strings.